Welcome! An introduction to Mechanic

 - Every event, task, and action has a run, representing the effort that Mechanic takes to do the work behind that event, task, or action.

 Additionally, we have Liquid.
 You'll encounter this pretty much everywhere in Mechanic: it's a template language created by Shopify, and we use it heavily here, with a few extensions of our own.
-Read more about Liquid at Mechanic – strongly suggested. :)
+Read more about Liquid at Mechanic – strongly recommended reading. :)

 Finally, if you're reading this, you're probably interested in reading from and writing to Shopify.
 Skipping ahead just a bit: you'll read data using Liquid (see Querying Shopify), and you'll write data using the "shopify" action.